Gold724/AI-TRADING-BOT/POST_PUSH_ACTIONS.md

 - The `.gitignore` file has been updated to exclude sensitive files
 - Key exclusions: `.env`, `.env.*`, logs, databases, and Chrome profiles
 - Verify no sensitive files are tracked using: `git ls-files | grep -i env`
+- Use the null byte detection tools to find and fix problematic files: `python find_null_bytes.py`

 ### 3. Environment Variables Documentation